codelawcorp/devmode/README.md

     - Care must be taken to ensure that docker-compose environment variables and secrets match those defined in Helm charts.
     - When passing secrets and variables via file (the recommended approach), mount paths must match between the local environment and the Pod.

+These obstacles hit especially hard freshly onboarded developers when they encounter unseen stacktraces.

 #### Faster iterations
 `prod` <- `stg` <- `dev` <- ~~`local`~~
 You do not have to wait for CI/CD to complete in `dev` environment to test because you are developing in `dev` environment.